Isotretinoin

-Isotretinoin, also known as 13-cis-retinoic acid and sold under the brand name Accutane among others, is a medication primarily used to treat severe acne.
-It is also used to prevent certain skin cancers (squamous-cell carcinoma), and in the treatment of other cancers.
-It is used to treat harlequin-type ichthyosis, a usually lethal skin disease, and lamellar ichthyosis.
+Isotretinoin, also known as 13-cis-retinoic acid and sold under the brand name Accutane among others, is a medication used to treat skin diseases like harlequin-type ichthyosis, lamellar ichthyosis, and severe cystic acne or moderate acne that is unresponsive to antibiotics.
+Isotretinoin is used off-label to treat basal cell carcinoma and squamous cell carcinoma, although clinical evidence suggests it is not effective in this setting.
 It is a retinoid, meaning it is related to vitamin A, and is found in small quantities naturally in the body.
 Its isomer, tretinoin, is also an acne drug.

-The most common adverse effects are dry lips (cheilitis), dry and fragile skin, and an increased susceptibility to sunburn.
+The most common adverse effects are dry lips (cheilitis), dry and fragile skin (xeroderma), dry eyes and an increased susceptibility to sunburn.
 Uncommon and rare side effects include muscle aches and pains (myalgias), and headaches.
-Isotretinoin is known to cause birth defects due to in-utero exposure because of the molecule's close resemblance to retinoic acid, a natural vitamin A derivative that controls normal embryonic development.
-It is also associated with psychiatric side effects, most commonly depression but also, more rarely, psychosis and unusual behaviours.
+Some of those side effects can persist long after the discontinuation of the use of the drug.
+Isotretinoin may cause liver failure, therefore the patient's blood levels should be regularly tested.
+It is known to cause birth defects due to in-utero exposure because of the molecule's close resemblance to retinoic acid, a natural vitamin A derivative that controls normal embryonic development.
+It is associated with psychiatric side effects, most commonly depression but also, more rarely, psychosis and unusual behaviors.
 Other rare side effects include hyperostosis and premature epiphyseal closure, which have been reported to be persistent.

 Isotretinoin was patented in 1969 and approved for medical use in 1982.
-In 2020, it was the 264th most commonly prescribed medication in the United States, with more than 1 million prescriptions.
+In 2021, it was the 264th most commonly prescribed medication in the United States, with more than 1 million prescriptions.

 Medical uses

-Isotretinoin is used primarily for severe cystic acne and acne that has not responded to other treatments.
-Many dermatologists also support its use for treatment of lesser degrees of acne that prove resistant to other treatments, or that produce physical or psychological scarring.
-Isotretinoin is not indicated for treatment of prepubertal acne and is not recommended in children less than 12 years of age.
+Isotretinoin is used primarily for persistent cystic acne.
+Many dermatologists also support its use for treatment of lesser degrees of acne that prove resistant to other treatments, or that produce scarring or psychological distress.
+Isotretinoin is not indicated for the treatment of prepubertal acne and is not recommended in children less than 12 years of age.

 It is also somewhat effective for hidradenitis suppurativa and some cases of severe rosacea.
 It can also be used to help treat harlequin ichthyosis, lamellar ichthyosis and is used in xeroderma pigmentosum cases to relieve keratoses.
 Isotretinoin has been used to treat the extremely rare condition fibrodysplasia ossificans progressiva.
-It is also used for the treatment of neuroblastoma, a form of nerve cancer.
+It is also used for the treatment of pediatric neuroblastoma in Japan, but data for its efficacy is not conclusive and it has not been approved in other countries.

-Isotretinoin therapy has furthermore proven effective against genital warts in experimental use, but is rarely used for this indication as there are more effective treatments.
+Isotretinoin therapy has furthermore proven effective against genital warts in experimental use but is rarely used for this indication as there are more effective treatments.
 Isotretinoin may represent an efficacious and safe alternative systemic form of therapy for recalcitrant condylomata acuminata (RCA) of the cervix.
-In most countries this therapy is currently unapproved and only used if other therapies failed.
+In most countries, this therapy is currently unapproved and only used if other therapies fail.